donkirkby/donimoes/docs/rules.md

 count as unplayed, and draw up to four dominoes.
 Then put the same number of dominoes back in the pile, and shuffle the pile face down.

-**Level 1** - At the end of the game, count the number of black tetrominoes `B`, the number of white tetrominoes `W`, and the number of unplayed tetrominoes `X`.
+**Level 1** - At the end of the game, count the number of black tetrominoes B, the number of white tetrominoes W, and the number of unplayed tetrominoes X.
-Calculate your score as `BxW + 7xX`.
+Calculate your score as BxW + 7xX.
 You win if your score is less than 10.

 **Level 2** - At the end of the game, imagine a rectangle surrounding the dominoes you played.
 Count the numbers along the longest side, and add that to